Inchoo/Inchoo_PHP7/README.md

 - JSON decoding fix
 - resource session fix
 - Connect Packager fix

+Due to fixes implemented in Magento core, there is no need for different branches for CE and EE any more - this release works for both.

 ## 3rd party extensions
 May be incompatible with PHP 7.
 We can't do anything about that.
 But their authors can.